sombra-studio/pyglet-particle-system/README.md

 # pyglet-particle-system

-Particle Effects for Python with Pyglet using a 2D sprites in a system with physical simulation
+Particle Effects for Python with Pyglet using a system with Physical Simulation and 2D Sprites

 ![preview](pyglet-particles.gif)
 An example using the particles